Configure multi-factor authentication for SQL Server Management Studio and Azure AD

 This article shows you how to use Azure Active Directory (Azure AD) multi-factor authentication (MFA) with SQL Server Management Studio (SSMS).
 Azure AD MFA can be used when connecting SSMS or SqlPackage.exe to Azure SQL Database, Azure SQL Managed Instance and Azure Synapse Analytics (formerly Azure SQL Data Warehouse).
 For an overview of multi-factor authentication, see Universal Authentication with SQL Database, SQL Managed Instance, and Azure Synapse (SSMS support for MFA).

 Databases in Azure SQL Database, Azure SQL Managed Instance, and Azure Synapse (formerly Azure SQL Data Warehouse) are referred to collectively in the remainder of this article as databases, and the server is referring to the server that hosts databases for Azure SQL Database and Azure Synapse.

 - Configure an Azure Active Directory - For more information, see Administering your Azure AD directory, Integrating your on-premises identities with Azure Active Directory, Add your own domain name to Azure AD, Microsoft Azure now supports federation with Windows Server Active Directory, and Manage Azure AD using Windows PowerShell.

 - Download SSMS - On the client computer, download the latest SSMS, from Download SQL Server Management Studio (SSMS).
-For all the features in this topic, use at least July 2017, version 17.2.

 Connecting by using universal authentication with SSMS